JocysCom/UMQF/MORA/analysis/hitler-kershaw/entities/hitler-actions.md

 400,000 × -0.87 = **-348,000**

 ### 11 Ernst Röhm & SA Leaders - victims of purge

+Context: In the "Night of the Long Knives" on June 30, 1934, Hitler ordered the extrajudicial murder of SA Chief Ernst Röhm and other SA leaders to eliminate a potential rival power center.
+Hitler openly accepted responsibility for the massacre, declaring himself the "supreme judge of the German people."

 • ΔOS(Röhm & SA) = -1.00 (death)
 • VSA(Röhm & SA) = 0.58